 (our family of farmers and producers)

 Carl Stewart's Farm is located in Bay Minett, AL. For the past 9 years, he has rotated his crops on a 10-acre plot.
 Back in the 1980s, as a younger man, he farmed 700 plus acres of row crops.
 He, like so many at that time, had to move away from farming to make a living.
 We are so glad he has made it back to what he enjoys doing and does so well.
-Carl grows beautiful vegetables all utilizing organic practices.
+Carl grows beautiful vegetables all utilizing responsible growing techniques.
 Carl currently is providing chards, beets, carrots, collards, turnips and more to the local market.

 Spicy and Basic Mix, Kohlrabi, Wasabi, Basil, Arugula, Buckwheat Pea Shoots, and Radish are all "micro wonders" offered by Lee Johnson.
 Lee grows 12-- 15 varieties of microgreens right here in Pensacola, Florida.
 She creates very nice blends as well as single variety 1.5 oz. packages.
 Lees microgreens are vitamin and mineral rich and all pack a punch of flavor.
 Lee has bee growing microgreens for going on 3 years and business is good.
 We not only love Lees mixes for their flavor but they also have an excellent shelf life of up to 10 days.